 The benefits of chemically granulated fertilizer

-Trials conducted by the University of the Free State have proven that the unique from of phosphate known as nitrophosphate and the presence of secondary nutrients, have a higher relative agronomic efficiency benefit.
-It was found that nitrophosphate offers an efficiency benefif of between 16% and 22% per unit phosphorus compared to MAP.
+Trials conducted by the University of the Free State have proven that the unique form of phosphate known as nitrophosphate and the presence of secondary nutrients, have a higher relative agronomic efficiency benefit.
+It was found that nitrophosphate offers an efficiency benefit of between 16% and 22% per unit phosphorus compared to MAP.
 This was similar to data reported by researchers in Europe (University of Goettingen), which also stated an efficiency benefit of 20%.

 Graph 1 shows the risk of margin loss if too little or ineffective sulphur is used in the production of maize.
-As the graph shows, Omnia's data is actually confirmed by international data (IMC Fertilizer Group).
+As the graph shows, Omnia's data is actually confirmed by inter-national data (IMC Fertilizer Group).
 Omnia's fertilizer offers the peace of mind that the correct amount of sulphur will be applied in an immediately available form.

 Except for the abovementioned benefits, chemically granulated fertilizer offers the benefit of homogenous distribution of nutrients when spread or placed.
-The prolem with bulk blended fertilizer is that the raw materials are not homogenous in size, form or density.
-These blends often contain high concentrations raw materials such as urea, which means that small volumes per unit product are used, exacerbating poor distribution.
-The primary problem is the segregation of raw materials during blending, bagging, transport and application (refer to Photo 1).
+The problem with bulk blended fertilizer is that the raw materials are not homogenous in size, form or density.
+These blends often contains high concentrations raw materials such as urea, which means that small volumes per unit product is used, exacerbating poor distribution.
+The primary problem is therefore the segregation of raw materials during blending, bagging, transport and application (refer to Photo 1).
 Uneven distribution of fertilizer sources during the spread and placement of fertilizer leads to a lack of nutrition, as well as fertilizer burn.
 International research (Levington Agriculture in the UK) showed that a coefficient of variation of as little as 30% in distribution can lead to yield losses of between 3% and 22% on wheat.